visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 And while there is no doubt that there are some games on the market of dubious worth, as with any art form, there is much of merit and potential in this relatively new medium.

-While there are obvious links that can be made with storytelling activities by examining the narrative of many video games, it may be much more interesting, and useful, to look more closely at how video games ‘work’ in terms of the overall experience.
+While there are obvious links to storytelling activities that can be made by examining the narrative of many video games, it may be much more interesting and useful to look more closely at how video games ‘work’ in terms of the overall experience.

 3. Multi-Modal Comparisons

-We are long familiar with the concept of movie tie-ins.
-In days gone by the response to the question “Have you read x?” was often a “No, but I saw the movie.”
+We are familiar with the concept of movie tie-ins.
+In days gone by, the response to the question “Have you read x?” was often a “No, but I saw the movie.”
 Nowadays the reply is just as likely to be “No, but I have the video game.”
-The triumvirate of the book – movie – game tie-in is fertile ground for some interesting text comparison work in the classroom.
+The triumvirate of the book—movie—game tie-in is fertile ground for some interesting text comparison work in the classroom.

 Popular tie-in triplets include Harry Potter and the seminal Lord of the Rings.
-Bring your students’ powers of visual perception to this multimedia experience by selecting scenes from the original book and making a comparison with how the scene is handled in the movie or video game.
+Use your students’ powers of visual perception to create this multimedia experience by selecting scenes from the original book and comparing how the scene is handled in the movie or video game.

 Keep the focus on the visual elements in the latter two media.
-Encourage students to discuss, write, or prepare a presentation on how the movie or video game translates non-visual elements from the text version into visual elements.
-Again, reference to the VLCs as discussed above will be an important element in this activity.
+Encourage students to discuss, write, or prepare a presentation on how the movie or video game translates non-visual aspects from the text version into visual elements.
+Again, as discussed above, reference to the VLCs will be an important element in this activity.

 4. The Timeline